Sumboard

 April 2, 2026

-Manufacturing KPI Dashboard: From Factory Floor to Customer Insights
+Manufacturing KPI Dashboard: Factory to Customer Insights

 Manufacturing operations generate massive data volumes, but most dashboard tools weren't built for customer-facing analytics.
 Here's what's changing.

-Manufacturing KPI Dashboard: From Factory Floor to Customer Insights
+Manufacturing KPI Dashboard: Factory to Customer Insights

 We're seeing an interesting shift in manufacturing software.
 Companies that build ERP systems, production planning tools, or supply chain platforms are all facing the same request: "Can you add dashboards for our customers?"